What we have done in Somerset

-Whether it’s your time, resources, or skills on offer, we want to direct you to the right place to support refugees and asylum seekers.
+Whether it is your time, resources, or skills on offer, we want to direct you to the right place to support refugees.

-If you are a private landlord with self-contained accommodation, an HMO, or a room we would like to hear from you.
-Each resettlement scheme allows different types of accommodation to be used for different people.
-We are particularly looking for self-contained housing that is close to town centres, but willing to explore other options.
+While we are grateful for all offers of help, we are unable to place refugees in temporary accommodation or spare rooms.
+If you are a private landlord with self-contained accommodation, we would like to hear from you.
+We are particularly looking for housing that is close to town centres.
 Please contact firstname.lastname@example.org.